sdelamo/sergiodelamo.com/posts/micronaut-guide-aws-lambda-s3-event-thumbnails-generation.md

 ---
 title: Generate thumbnails with Micronaut AWS Lambda and a S3 Notification trigger
 external_url: https://guides.micronaut.io/latest/micronaut-aws-lambda-s3-event
-summary: Learn how to generate thumbnails for images uploaded to an S3 bucket with AWS Lambda and Micronaut
+summary: Learn how to generate thumbnails for images uploaded to an S3 bucket with AWS Lambda and Micronaut framework
 date_published: 2021-05-29T09:26:18+01:00
 keywords:micronaut,guide,aws,s3,lambda,thumbnailator
 ---